GiMattia/PyPLUTO/Paper/paper.md

 Particular efforts in PyPLUTO have been devoted to documentation and test problems.
 By leveraging the capabilities of the sphinx package [@SPHINX], PyPLUTO features extensive docstrings, serving the dual purpose of creating extensive and consistent documentation and providing a useful reference for future users and developers.
 The docstrings represent a significant fraction of the package itself, describing all of the features available in both public and private methods present in the package.
 In addition to documentation, PyPLUTO provides a set of benchmarks immediately accessible after installing the package.
 These consist of test problems that can be applied to relevant astrophysical applications and showcase the full range of PyPLUTO’s features.
 Here we report two key examples demonstrating the package’s capabilities.

-### Disk-planet Interaction
+### Disk-planet Interaction {#diskplanet}
 This test simulates the interaction of a planet embedded in a disk [@Mignone_etal_2012] and represents an ideal scenario for understanding the formation and evolution of planetary systems.
 In particular, the formation of spiral density waves and disk gaps represent some key observational signatures of planet formation and planet-disk interaction [@MelonFuksman2021;@Muley2024a].
-In the left panel of Fig. 2, we show an adaptation of Figure 10 of [@Mignone_etal_2012], featuring two separate zoom-ins around the planet’s location.
+In the left panel of Fig. \ref{fig2}, we show an adaptation of Figure 10 of [@Mignone_etal_2012], featuring two separate zoom-ins around the planet’s location.

 • The first zoom (top right axis corner) shows an enlarged view of the density distribution using the same color map and logarithmic scale as the global plot;